cfengine/documentation/reference/components/cf-agent.markdown

        (-B) - Define the server name or IP address of the a policy server (for use with bootstrap).
     '--verbose'
-       (-v) - Output verbose information about the behaviour of the agent '--version'
+       (-v) - Output verbose information about the behavior of the agent '--version'
        (-V) - Output the version of the software '--legacy-output'